johnshaughnessy/food-trucks/food-trucks.md

 I don&rsquo;t mean to suggest that the restaurant does not deserve some compensation for their work.
 After all, they provide valuable services and equipment.
 They maintained the kitchen and cleaned the tables and welcomed the guests and payed the property taxes.
 That effort is certainly worth rewarding.

 The problem, though, is that when one of these restaurants gets popular, they franchise all over the world, and the balance of power is extremely in the restaurant&rsquo;s favor.
-Individual chefs, who provided the creative spark, who brought their friends to the restaurant, who put up with the day the friers broke and the blender exploded&#x2026; Those chefs are left out in the cold.
-Burning their monopoly money for warmth.
+Individual chefs, who provided the creative spark, who brought their friends to the restaurant, who put up with the day the friers broke and the blender exploded&#x2026; Those chefs are left out in the cold, burning their monopoly money for warmth.

-<a id="org68e84be"></a>
+<a id="orgac4561c"></a>

 ## The Hubs engine is not another general purpose game engine

 Consider Unreal Engine and Godot.
 These are not food trucks.

-They&rsquo;re&#x2026; much more versatile than that.
+They&rsquo;re much more versatile than that.
 And consequently, much more complicated.

+You can build practically anything with them: buildings, vehicles, bridges, space elevators.
+There is nothing particularly food-trucky about them.

+But let&rsquo;s imagine that we want a food truck, and we choose one of these engines as our starting point.

-<a id="org72f9f7d"></a>
+<a id="org7cedeb5"></a>

 ### **Unreal engine** is a world-class commercial kitchen.